Clarus (NASDAQ:CLAR) PT Raised to $24.00

-Clarus (NASDAQ:CLAR) had its target price boosted by research analysts at Roth Capital from $22.00 to $24.00 in a note issued to investors on Tuesday, Analyst Price Targets reports.
-The brokerage presently has a “buy” rating on the stock.
-Roth Capital’s price target points to a potential upside of 12.73% from the stock’s current price.
+Clarus (NASDAQ:CLAR) had its price objective boosted by Roth Capital from $22.00 to $24.00 in a report issued on Monday morning, Benzinga reports.
+Roth Capital currently has a buy rating on the stock.

-A number of other analysts have also weighed in on the company.
-Lake Street Capital increased their target price on Clarus from $18.00 to $22.00 in a research note on Tuesday, March 9th.
-DA Davidson increased their target price on Clarus from $22.00 to $26.00 and gave the stock a “buy” rating in a research note on Tuesday.
-Finally, Zacks Investment Research lowered Clarus from a “buy” rating to a “hold” rating in a research note on Wednesday, March 10th.
-One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Clarus presently has a consensus rating of “Buy” and an average target price of $23.25.
+A number of other equities analysts also recently commented on CLAR.
+Zacks Investment Research downgraded shares of Clarus from a buy rating to a hold rating in a report on Tuesday, May 11th.
+DA Davidson lifted their price objective on shares of Clarus from $22.00 to $26.00 and gave the stock a buy rating in a report on Tuesday, May 11th.
+Finally, Lake Street Capital lifted their price objective on shares of Clarus from $18.00 to $22.00 in a report on Tuesday, March 9th.
+One research analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Buy and an average target price of $23.25.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Steward Partners Investment Advisory LLC boosted its holdings in Clarus by 33.2% in the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 4,703 shares of the company’s stock worth $72,000 after acquiring an additional 1,172 shares in the last quarter.
-Citigroup Inc. lifted its holdings in shares of Clarus by 413.5% during the fourth quarter.
-Citigroup Inc. now owns 5,762 shares of the company’s stock worth $89,000 after purchasing an additional 4,640 shares during the period.
-UBS Group AG lifted its holdings in shares of Clarus by 48.4% during the first quarter.
-UBS Group AG now owns 9,033 shares of the company’s stock worth $154,000 after purchasing an additional 2,945 shares during the period.
-BCJ Capital Management LLC acquired a new stake in shares of Clarus during the fourth quarter worth about $168,000.
-Finally, BNP Paribas Arbitrage SA lifted its holdings in shares of Clarus by 89.3% during the first quarter.
-BNP Paribas Arbitrage SA now owns 10,214 shares of the company’s stock worth $174,000 after purchasing an additional 4,819 shares during the period.
-63.81% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in CLAR.
+Steward Partners Investment Advisory LLC grew its stake in shares of Clarus by 33.2% in the 4th quarter.
+Steward Partners Investment Advisory LLC now owns 4,703 shares of the company’s stock valued at $72,000 after buying an additional 1,172 shares in the last quarter.
+Citigroup Inc. grew its stake in shares of Clarus by 413.5% in the 4th quarter.
+Citigroup Inc. now owns 5,762 shares of the company’s stock valued at $89,000 after buying an additional 4,640 shares in the last quarter.
+UBS Group AG grew its stake in shares of Clarus by 48.4% in the 1st quarter.
+UBS Group AG now owns 9,033 shares of the company’s stock valued at $154,000 after buying an additional 2,945 shares in the last quarter.
+BCJ Capital Management LLC bought a new stake in shares of Clarus in the 4th quarter valued at approximately $168,000.
+Finally, BNP Paribas Arbitrage SA grew its stake in shares of Clarus by 89.3% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 10,214 shares of the company’s stock valued at $174,000 after buying an additional 4,819 shares in the last quarter.
+63.81% of the stock is currently owned by institutional investors.

 Clarus Corporation focuses on the outdoor and consumer industries in the United States, Canada, Europe, the Middle East, Asia, Australia, New Zealand, Africa, and South America.
 The company develops, manufactures, and distributes outdoor equipment and lifestyle products focusing on the climb, ski, mountain, sport, and skincare markets.